 Building permits for projects that require neighborhood notification would typically require a few months processing time from filing to approval, barring appeal.

 Projects that require hearings such as Discretionary Review (DR) What's This?, Conditional Use (CU) or other Planning Commission hearings will typically take several months from filing to hearing date as would a Variance application and hearing.

 Appeals of any decision regarding your application would add additional processing time.

 Projects that impact historic resources may require additional time to investigate the extent of the impact on the historic resource and/or additional applications and hearings, and potentially further review under the California Environmental Quality Act (CEQA).
 For more information see Environmental Planning.

 If your project is not exempt from CEQA, a "Negative Declaration" or "Environmental Impact Report (EIR)" may be required What's This?.
 Either of these would add additional time to your permit review as environmental review must be complete prior to any approval actions by the Department or any other agency.

 Negative Declarations could add several months or more to the processing time for you application.
 An EIR may add a year or more to processing time.

 - How much does it cost?

 The Planning Department has different types of fees based on the scope of your project.
 Some Building Permit fees (e.g. New Constuction fees, Change of Use fees, or Alteration fees) are based on the construction cost of your project.
-We have helpful handouts to help you estimate the Planning Department's fees for your project:
+The Department's Fee Schedule includes calculators to help get an idea of costs for your project: